-In November 1993, I had a spinal injury (I sneezed and ruptured the L4-L5 and L5-S1 discs in my back) and ended out missing eight weeks of work.
+In November 1993, I had a spinal injury.
+I sneezed and ruptured the L4-L5 and L5-S1 discs in my back.
+I ended out missing eight weeks of work.
 Fortunately, I also had more than enough sick leave to cover all the time away from work.
 (Now, back to the subject of sneakers.)

-My neurosurgeon (who ended out not needing to do any surgery... my internist had personal business, and his backup felt like I should go straight to an expert) wanted me out walking as much as I felt like.
+My neurosurgeon (who ended out not needing to do any surgery... my internist had personal business, and his backup felt like I should go straight to an expert in back problems) wanted me out walking as much as I felt like.
 I wasn't supposed to lift more than ten pounds at the time, which I didn't.
 Well, I ended out doing most of my walking at the Mall of Abilene.
-So, every day, I got to walk back and forth in front of the new Nike Air Jordan sneakers.
+So, every day, I got to walk back and forth in front of the new Nike Air Jordan 9 sneakers.

 I resisted buying them until I got into physical therapy and was working really hard; then I felt like I deserved a little treat.
-One of my physical therapists' assistants immediately wanted a pair.
-(On the other hand, she didn't have any interest in my beat-up blue Nike Air Flight sneakers.)
+One of my physical therapist's assistants immediately wanted a pair; on the other hand, she didn't have any interest in my beat-up blue Nike Air Flight sneakers.
 She ended out talking her husband into buying her a pair as a Christmas present!
 I remember that my dentist also thought they were neat, but I don't know if he bought a pair.
 I also wore them the last time I saw my neurosurgeon.
-His comments: "Great sneakers!
+His comment about them: "Great sneakers!
 Just don't play any basketball in them or your back will get messed up again!"